MedGhazal/bookwaves-feig/README.md

 # Feig RFID Reader Service

 A Java-based RFID reader service using the Feig SDK, providing REST API endpoints for tag operations and multi-reader management.
+It can be used as a middleware for [BookWaves](https://github.com/lukaslerche/bookwaves).

 ## Features